Mike Lawrence (comedian): Career

 Lawrence started his career at the age of 15 by performing poetry at open mic nights in 1998.
 After realizing that the part he liked most about it was making people laugh, he moved to comedy.

 In 2010, Lawrence was named one of the New Faces at the largest comedy festival in the world, Just for Laughs.
 He later performed at the festival in 2012 at both the Montreal and Chicago festivals.
 While in Montreal, he recorded a set for HBO Canada's Funny as Hell.

-In 2011, Lawrence performed at Lance Bangs' Come Laugh With Us at the Birdgetown Comedy Festival with fellow features Kristen Schaal, Fred Armisen, Jon Daly, and Brett Gelman.
+In 2011, Lawrence performed at Lance Bangs' Come Laugh With Us at the Bridgetown Comedy Festival with fellow features Kristen Schaal, Fred Armisen, Jon Daly, and Brett Gelman.
 Mike also performed on John Oliver's New York Stand-Up Show with fellow features Hannibal Buress, Michael Ian Black, and Hari Kondabolu.
 He regularly opened for Oliver soon after.

 In 2012, Lawrence also made his first appearance on Conan O'Brien's TV show, Conan.

 In 2013, his comedy album Sadamantium was released by Comedy Central Records in conjunction with his half-hour special on The Half Hour.
 Sadamantium was recorded at the Nerdist Showroom at Meltdown Comics.
 The album received positive reviews from The Huffington Post, The A.V.
 Club, America's Comedy, and The Laugh Button.
 In September, he wrote a piece for The Huffington Post called The Five Most Important Things I've Learned Doing Comedy in New York That I'd Pass on To Newer Comics where he shares his feelings about comedy and his career.
 He performed again on Conan in this year.
 Lawrence wrote a piece for and was a guest on W. Kamau Bell's show Totally Biased.

+In 2016, Mike won the first season of Roast Battle hosted by Jeff Ross.